How to Lighten the Load of Super Oily Hair with Products

 And tea tree oil isn’t just a remedy for oily skin and breakouts; it provides the same healing powers for hair, too.
 One way to quickly address this common issue is by adding 10 drops of tea tree oil to an eight-ounce shampoo bottle of your choice.
 “The antimicrobial and antibacterial properties of tea tree oil (also known as melaleuca oil) will help thoroughly cleanse your hair without stripping it of its natural oils and create overall scalp health.”

-For those with textured hair, Courtney Adeleye, founder and CEO of The Mane Choice, recommends something oil- or butter-based.
-Also, keep products that balance the scalp in heavy rotation.
+For those with textured hair, Courtney Adeleye, founder and CEO of The Mane Choice, says that anything oil- or butter-based promotes oiler strands.
+So, keep products that balance the scalp in heavy rotation.
 These typically include tea tree oil, as well as other popular detoxifiers, such as charcoal and mint.

 “Try to limit shampooing to every three to five days for looser textures and every seven to 10 days for tighter textures,” she says.
 “Consume a diet that’s rich in quality protein nutrients and vitamins.
 Also, stay up on your fresh fruits and vegetables and drink plenty of water.
 Dehydrated skin and scalp excrete more oil.”